eastgenomics/themis/dxapp_compliance/Readme.md

 ## **Usage**

-Run the script to query the last X (int supplied in credentials.json) number of months from today via:
+Run the script to query the current DNAnexus app/applet repositories in the organisation:

 `python dxapp_queries.py`

 The script will create a HTML file in the directory you're currently in.
 If the script is run twice for the same period, if a summary report has been previously generated this will be replaced.

+Note: This requires a GitHub access token with the correct permissions to access all the repositories in the organisation.